 3.1 Rail and metro operators: End-users, Advisory Board members

 Who: End-users and/or Advisory Board members, such as railway operators across Europe and Metro operators.
-Practical examples are the current 10 Advisory Board members: e.g. ADIF, RAIL INFRA, TCDD, SBB and SRI LANKA Railways to name a few of them.
-However, the plan is to extend this pool of identified end-users and practitioners.
+The advisory board will be extended during the whole project with end-users and practitioners.